Alpha lipoic acid ('97, '98, 2013-14) & Glaucoma

 Published: Reduction of conjunctival fibrosis after trabeculectomy using topical α-lipoic acid in rabbit eyes

-Scientists evaluated the contribution of such stress in glaucoma development in lab animals.
+Scientists evaluated the contribution of stress in glaucoma development in lab animals.
 Mice with glaucoma were given alpha lipoic acid (ALA) - some were given ALA at age 6 months to interrupt glaucoma development and a prevention diet in which mice were raised on a diet supplemented with ALA prior to glaucoma development.

 They measured changes in the genes and proteins for both groups (after 4 months and 11 months of ALA in the diet), with an eye to oxidative stress, nerve cell structure, and number, integrity, and transport of axons.
 Both groups of mice showed improvement in gene and protein expression, protection of retinal ganglions (nerve cells) and transport compared to controls.